 Graduates from a medical assistant certificate program are heading into a strong job market.
 According to the U.S. Bureau of Labor Statistics, employment of medical assistants will grow 19% from 2019 to 2029, much faster than the average for all occupations.

-We spoke with Danielle Scheetz, Medical Assistant Program Chair in Purdue University Global’s School of Health Sciences, and Cindy Deahl, from the Career Services department at Purdue Global, about the most common medical assistant interview questions and answers.
+We spoke with Danielle Scheetz, Medical Assistant Program Chair in Purdue Global’s School of Health Sciences, and Cindy Deahl, from the Career Services department at Purdue Global, about the most common medical assistant interview questions and answers.
 Keep these in mind as you apply for open positions.

 1. Tell Me a Little About Yourself